Basket of Light

-Basket of Light is a 1969 album by the folk rock group Pentangle.
+Basket of Light is a 1969 album by the British folk rock group Pentangle.
 It reached no. 5 on the UK Albums Chart.
-A single from the album, "Light Flight", the theme from BBC1's first colour drama series Take Three Girls, reached no. 43 on the UK Singles Chart.
-Another single from the album, "Once I Had a Sweetheart", reached no. 46 in the charts.
+The single "Light Flight", the theme from BBC1's first colour drama series Take Three Girls, reached no. 43 on the UK singles chart.
+Another single, "Once I Had a Sweetheart", reached no. 46.

-The album's liner notes state that "Springtime Promises" was written "after a ride on a number 74 bus from Gloucester Road to Greencroft Gardens on an early spring day".
+The liner notes state that "Springtime Promises" was written "after a ride on a number 74 bus from Gloucester Road to Greencroft Gardens on an early spring day".